 ‘Your lives are priceless,’ says Tamil Nadu CM after three NEET aspirants die by suicide

-Earlier in the day, a 17-year old girl from Vellore killed herself fearing that she would not be able to clear the National Eligibility cum Entrance Test.
+Earlier in the day, a 17-year old girl from Vellore killed herself fearing that she would not be able to clear the exam for admission to medical degree courses.

-Tamil Nadu Chief Minister MK Stalin on Wednesday urged students in the state to not kill themselves, hours after another National Entrance cum Eligibility Test aspirant died of suicide in Vellore district, The Indian Express reported.
+Tamil Nadu Chief Minister MK Stalin on Wednesday urged students in the state to not kill themselves because of medical entrance exam, hours after another National Entrance cum Eligibility Test aspirant died of suicide in Vellore district, The Indian Express reported.

 The death of Soundarya, 17, a resident of Thalayarampattu village of Katpadi locality in Vellore, is the third incident of a NEET aspirant dying by suicide in four days.